HeleneHjort/Socialdata/Analysis.md

        width="900"
        height="500"
 />
-    <figcaption>Fig 8: Companies and their branches in New York.</figcaption>
+    <figcaption>Fig 8: Companies and their branches in New York.
+Hover over the map to see the specific company.</figcaption>
 </figure>
 Overall, the hubs from both states show a diversity that supports the previously mentioned reasons for locating in large cities, as well as cities with an environment within one's industry.
 Startups unfortunately cannot survive on good ideas alone, often a significant amount of funding is also needed.